emgram769/peasy.js/README.md

 install all the necessary modules (either look at the requires in the code or do it error by error)

-run main.js to serve all the content.
+run node main.js to serve all the content.

 default port is 1337, but that should change.